Progressing Toward a Degree

 - empowering students to develop an academic plan appropriate to the student's abilities, interests, academic and career goals

 The university recognizes those students who are doing exceptionally well in several ways, including the following.

 - Dean's List.
 Each semester the university issues a dean's list made up of those students who have carried at least 12 credit hours of graded or S-F courses with a 3.50 grade-point average or above for the semester.
 Courses taken on a P-NP basis do not count as part of the 12-credit hour requirement.
 No dean's list is issued for summer school.
-The list can be viewed at http://www.registrar.iastate.edu/info/deanslist.pdf
+The list can be viewed from the Office of the Registrar web site.

 - Top 2 Percent.
 Each spring semester, undergraduate students in the top 2% of their class (freshman, sophomore, junior, and senior) within their college, based on cumulative grade point average, are recognized.
 In addition to a congratulatory letter from the university president, a notation of the accomplishment is recorded on the student's permanent record.